Jeremy38100/MyTennis/README.md

 ## Run

-Execute `ts-nose`.
+Execute `npm run start`.
 The script will prompt username and password.